ramkumarkoppu/aero-hand-open/README.md

 [🎥 Watch the demo](assets/sequence_square.mp4)

 ## Teleoperation
-The Teleoperation Module enables real-time remote control of Aero Hand Open using data gloves + robotic arms or compatible robotic interfaces.
-It allows users to map human finger motions to the robotic hand for intuitive grasping and manipulation experiments.
+The Teleoperation Module enables real-time remote control of Aerobotic hand for intuitive grasping and manipulation experiments.

 ⚙️ This feature is currently WIP.